Interested in graduate training schemes?

 Why Apply for Grad Schemes?

 Grad schemes offer high earnings potential, with attractive starting salaries.
-According to a recent survey, the national average graduate scheme salary is £26,949.
+According to Glassdoor, the national average graduate scheme salary is £28,582 per year.

-Graduate training programmes can be an excellent kick-start to your career, but competition is fierce for the top schemes; there’s a high ratio of applicants to places, meaning employers are spoilt for choice.
+Graduate training schemes can be an excellent kick-start to your career, but competition is fierce for the top programmes; there’s a high ratio of applicants to places, meaning employers are spoilt for choice.
 It’s tough to make yourself stand out from the thousands of candidates applying, so see our tips below to give yourself the best chance.

-And don’t despair, there are other ways of getting into these top companies and plenty of great alternatives to grad schemes.
+And don’t despair, there are other ways of getting into these bluechip companies and plenty of great alternatives to grad schemes.

 When to Apply